← Back to Blog·Mar 16, 2026·9 min read

 Beyond the overview dashboard, Shopify organizes reports into several categories:

-• Customer reports: Customers over time, first-time vs. returning, and customer cohort analysis (Advanced plan only).
+Orders over time, fulfillment performance, first-time vs. returning customers, and cohort analysis (Advanced only).

 This is where many store owners hit a wall.
 Shopify gates access to analytics features based on your subscription tier: